Drive user engagement with colour psychology an effective method driving engagements beyond interfaces, user flows, and copy.

 The next in line are the three Secondary colors, Orange, Purple, and Green.
 These three secondary colors can be considered as the children of the three Primaries shown above.

 Fundamentally, secondary colours are obtained by mixing the primary colours.

 Blue + Yellow = Green

 In the end, the rest of the six colors are referred to as the Tertiary Colors.
 You can consider them as the six grandchildren of the Primary Colors.

-Color Theory teaches us that each Tertiary color is the result of one Primary Color mixed with one of its nearest Secondary colors.
-Therefore we end up with a new color that stands somewhere in between both of them.
+Color Theory teaches us that each Tertiary color results from one Primary Color mixed with one of its nearest Secondary colors.
+Therefore, we end up with a new color that stands somewhere in between both of them.

 Yellow + Orange = Yellow/Orange